 Sentiment Analysis Crucial for Online Reputation Management

 The sentiment is crucial for online reputation management.
-If you have a reputation online and want it to be positive always, it is vital that you gather sentiments from your web page visits or social media channels to analyze the overall feelings your community has about your business.
+Suppose you have a positive online reputation and want to maintain it.
+In that case, you must gather sentiments from your web page visits or social media channels to analyze the overall feelings your community has about your business.

 Do people love what you’re doing?
 Are they indifferent or disappointed?
 It doesn’t matter how perfect your product or service is if no one knows about it!

-If your company’s reputation is being damaged by bad comments on Facebook, Twitter, or other social media outlets, you need to rectify that at the earliest.
+If your company’s reputation is being damaged by nasty comments on Facebook, Twitter, or other social media outlets, you need to rectify that at the earliest.

-What’s more sentiment analysis is also a powerful marketing tool for it helps figure out customer emotions in a particular marketing campaign.
+What’s more, sentiment analysis is also a powerful marketing tool, as it helps determine customer emotions in a particular marketing campaign.

 Reasons Why Every Business Needs to Do it Right Now